Dear reader of ADxS.org, please excuse the disruption.

 • These changes in tonic dopamine in the nucleus accumbens are controlled by the mPFC.90

-• While electrophysiological studies concluded that aversive stimuli inhibit the activity of most dopaminergic VTA neurons and only increase dopaminergic activity in a small subset of dopaminergic VTA neurons, microdialysis studies showed that various stressors cause a robust dopaminergic increase of extracellular dopamine and its metabolites in the nucleus accumbens and mPFC, where the ventral tegmentum projects.
+• While electrophysiological studies concluded that aversive stimuli inhibit the activity of most dopaminergic VTA neurons and only increase dopaminergic activity in a small subset of dopaminergic VTA neurons, microdialysis studies showed that various stressors cause a robust dopaminergic increase in extracellular dopamine and its metabolites in the nucleus accumbens and mPFC, into which the ventral tegmentum projects.
 In acute (first-time) stress, the increase begins immediately in the nucleus accumbens, reaches its maximum after 30 to 40 minutes and returns to baseline after 70 to 80 minutes.
 In the case of repeated or chronic stress, the increase in the nucleus accumbens decreases to zero and then to a reduction in dopamine with a maximum within 80 to 120 minutes.
 In the mPFC, acute stress was followed by an increase in dopamine during the stress and a further increase after the end of the stressor.
 Early childhood stress (malnutrition during pregnancy) correlated with no increase in dopamine and a decrease in dopamine after the end of the stressor.93

 • There may be (at least) two subsets of dopamine neurons in the VTA: one group that encodes reward prediction errors and is suppressed by aversive stimulation, and a second group with atypical Ih and high baseline burst firing that is stimulated phasically by aversive stimuli.94

 • Even a single stressful experience not only increases the release of dopamine in the ventral tegmentum (VTA) once, but also increases the willingness of the dopaminergic cells in the VTA to release dopamine in the event of future stressful experiences.
-Thus, acute stress can alter the responsiveness of VTA dopamine neurons to future stressors or rewards.93 This increase in dopaminergic responsiveness to subsequent stressful experiences does not occur if the glucocorticoid receptors are previously blocked.95969798 The increase in dopaminergic responsiveness to cocaine did not occur when the dopamine D1 receptor was blocked.96
+Thus, acute stress can alter the responsiveness of VTA dopamine neurons to future stressors or rewards.93 This increase in dopaminergic responsiveness to subsequent stressful experiences does not occur if the glucocorticoid receptors are previously blocked.95969798 The increase in dopaminergic reactivity to cocaine did not occur when the dopamine D1 receptor was blocked.96

 • Dopamine release in the body increases99